handecelikkanat/MultiInt/project-4/readme.md

 DET off1: inner-attention like model. rep = linear(relu(linear(dim input, dim)), 8) , linear( softmax(rep) * input , 1)

+layer 0,1,2 all on, layer 3 all closed, layer 4 5AH open, layer 5 2AH on.

 DET off2: rep = selu(linear(dim input, 8)) , tanh(linear( rep * input , 1))

+layer 0 all on, layer 1 all off, layer 2 all on, layer 3 all off, layer 4 all on, layer 5 all off

 DET off3: rep = sparsemax(linear(dim input, 8)), tanh(linear( rep * input, 1))